Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 Here some typical steps of flagging are outlined to get you started.

 Usually the first spectral channel is saturated.
 Thus it is a good idea to flag the first spectral channel.
+The input 'spw = 0:0' sets the choice of spectral window 0, channel number 0.

 .. code-block::